UEABIO/data-sci-v1/docs/01-data.md

 You should notice that unlike when making previous data visuals, you do not immediately see your graph, this is because you assigned the output of your functions to an R object, instead of the default action where R would print the output.

-* To see the new plot you have made you should type <input class='webex-solveme nospaces' size='6' data-answer='["plot_1"]'/> into the R console.
+* To see the new plot you have made you should type `plot_1` into the R console.
 Or add it underneath the script and run it again!

 ### Making an output